godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 - Aspect: keep
 - Shrink: 1

-This makes sure, that your game will be resized to match the resolution of the devices used by the players.
+This makes sure that your game will be resized to match the resolution of the devices used by the players.

 .. image:: img/create_project_stretch.png